 Consider the rest of the room.
 Furniture, curtains, rugs, and other decorative elements in the room also influence the bedding you choose.
 Take into account common color tones and the overarching decor style for a design that feels complete.

 Whether you’re designing a sophisticated space for a boy or looking for fun, bright girls’ room ideas, explore these coordinated bedding tips to get your creative juices flowing.

 - Let classic color combinations inspire your efforts to mix and match solid sheets—think pink and purple, blue and green, or yellow and orange.

 - Pair stripe and floral sheets for effortless charm.
 Choose one print for the flat sheet and another for the fitted sheet for a bed that goes beyond garden variety.

 - Carry a theme through their bedding layers—starry sheets with space-print bedding, nautical stripes with an ocean-inspired design, or cheerful polka dots with a fairy tale-themed top layer.

 - Character-covered comforters pop against a geometric background, so let check or striped sheets set the scene for fairies, critters, mermaids, or superheroes.

 Make your kid’s room as fun as possible by mixing and matching pattern and colored sheets.
 Add in kids’ bedding layers in different textures and materials depending on the season and their style to create a space your child can’t wait to sleep in.
-For more beddings and ideas, explore our Tips & Ideas page.
+For more beddings and ideas, explore our other Guides.